arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Electrical Terminals

 This user manual section covers Opta™'s electrical terminals, showing their main hardware and software characteristics.
-Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and 8 of them can be used as digital/analog inputs.
+Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and eight of them can be used as digital/analog inputs.

 ### Power Supply